 Five nurses were organised to move me from the ER bed to my room bed.
 Oh the pain!
 They shut the door of my room and gave me a pillow to put over my face to try to dull down the sound of my scream.
 It was not a scream you could control.
 It was so awful.

 They finally managed to get my leg in traction, where I stayed for 24 hours before surgery the following evening.
-While it was horrific getting it into traction, the relief was fantastic once my leg was in it.
+While it was horrific, once it was placed into traction, the relief was fantastic.

 The nurses felt so sick.
 They had seen the bone move sideways and push against my skin as they were moving me.
 They were so lovely, so concerned.